John E Toews

 Class assignments and grading

-Students will be asked to submit regular response papers to the readings.
-The diary of responses will be collected and graded at mid-term and at the end of the course.
+Students will be asked to submit regular questions about and/or responses to the readings.
 A 8-10 page research and writing project will also be required.
 This project may involve a classroom presentation.
+Midterm and Final Exams will entail short answers to 10 questions based on class lectures and readings.
+These questions will be chosen from a list of study questions distributed in advance.

-Response Papers (Midterm and Final) 60% Research and Writing Project 30% Participation in discussion circles and occasional in-class writing assignments 10%
+(Midterm and Final exams 20% each Weekly responses to reading assignments 25% Research and Writing Project 25% Participation in class discussions and occasional in-class writing assignments 10%